-A Seasonal Gathering: A Spring Gathering For Midwest Living
+A Simple Evening: A Spring Gathering For Midwest Living

 When I think about gathering, I think about community.
 I think about the people you surround yourself with.
 I think about celebrating.
 So when Midwest Living emailed me a few years ago about working together on a gathering story, I knew exactly what the story would focus on.
 I wanted to show how a simple everyday practice of gathering can be beautiful, seasonal, and full of those that mean the most to you with little hassle for all involved.
 So, last spring, I got in touch with my friends from Epicure Catering and Cherry Basket Farm, and At Home Suttons Bay to plan the perfect laid back spring gathering that would grace the cover of the March/April issue of Midwest Living this year.